trippingunicorn/trippingunicorn.github.io/docs/index.md

 layout: default
 ---

-Welcome to the Misinformation Gringer
+Welcome to the Misinformation Grinder

 Remember that Submissions are stricly manually **validated**